DeepakY11/COUNTING_SYSTEM/README.md

 # COUNTING_SYSTEM
-Counting based on the no of times the ldr state switches
+Simulation of counting system based on the no of times the ldr state switches

 Its done with help of flip flop